swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 ### Don't inherit [SE-0466] carve outs for default actor isolation

 Instead of inheriting SE-0466's semantics regarding inference, we could treat default actor isolation as though it was written on *every* legal top level declaration.
 SE-0466 semantics are surprising; writing `default @MainActor`, conforming to something with a `SendableMetatype`, and then getting errors in your implementation about accessing `MainActor` isolated state elsewhere in the file from a `nonisolated` context is not intuitive.
-However, we think these carve outs are valuable here for the same reason SE-0466 added them; without them any use of `Codable` or inheritance from protocols that want to be `nonisolated` would likely require writing `nonisolated`.
+However, we think these carve outs are valuable here for the same reason SE-0466 added them; these special cases are exactly where the naive default would have failed, and required adding an explicit modifier to override it.

 ### Do inherit [SE-0466] `@preconcurrency` behavior in Swift 5